-If the trial court dismisses an action or enters a default as a sanction for discovery violations, a finding that the violations were willful or deliberate must be made.
-If the offending party is represented by counsel, detailed findings must be included in the order, as delineated in Kozel v.
+If the trial court dismisses an action or enters a default as a sanction for discovery violations, a predicate finding that the violations were willful or deliberate must be made.
+If the offending party is represented by counsel and the actions of the attorney - not the party - resulted in the discovery violation, detailed findings must be included in the order, as delineated in Kozel v.
 Ostendorf.
-If the order does not contain such findings, it will be reversed.
-Kozel findings are not required unless the recalcitrant party is represented by counsel.
+If the order does not contain such